 1: Get your paperwork straight.

 Nothing is more infuriating to customs than receiving a shipment with incorrect or incomplete paperwork.
 More shipments are flagged for examination thanks to paperwork issues!
-Make sure to file your ISF 10+2 completely AT LEAST 24 hours prior to lading.
+When you’re importing products, make sure to file your ISF 10+2 completely AT LEAST 24 hours prior to landing.
 Many customs brokers require that the ISF is received 72 hours prior to lading so they have the time to get it filed.

 2: Be organized.